atomiv/atomiv.github.io/content/_framework/embedded-development/overview.md

 ## What is Embedded Systems

 According to Encyclopedia Brittanica “Embedded processor, a class of computer, or computer chip, embedded in various machines”.
-Embedded systems can be thought of as a device that contains or incorporates a microcontroller, which has memory encapsulated inside, contains softare making it possible to commuicate with its peripheral such as sensors through its Pins.
-The communication is following standardised pattern called "protocol".
+Embedded systems can be thought of as a device that contains or incorporates a microcontroller, which has memory encapsulated inside, contains sofwtare making it possible to commuicate with its peripheral such as sensors through its Pins and execute tasks.
+The communication with its peripherals is following a standardised pattern, called "protocol".

 When buying a new washing machine nowadays you can most likely be certains of that it has a micocontroller inside.
 It is communicating with its periherals in order to e.g. know at what speed the washing machine drum is rotating.
 Depending on the current speed, which the microcontroller knows by reading/getting the data from its peripheral it knows if it should send (write data) and increase or decrease the speed, all depending on the current washing program.
 Embedded systems can be thought as an autonomous systems which has already preset parameters to follow during the executing, in this case a certain washing program with temperature, water level and rotating speed.
 Embedded system is developed for handling certain purpose.
 Some products that belong to the category of embedded systems: